create3000/x_ite/docs/_posts/components/Shape/Material.md

 #### Hint

-- If a texture is present the transparency is always multiplied with the texture's transparency, <span class="tlid-translation translation" lang="en"><span class="" title="">in contrast to the specification</span></span>.
+- If a texture is present the transparency is always multiplied with the texture's transparency, in contrast to the specification.
 Set transparency to (0) to get a full opaque texture color.

 ## Description